-With stunning mountain ranges, endless opportunities for adventure and fascinating history, Peru is a Latin American country you could explore for months.
-Even if you only have a couple of weeks it’s well worth heading here to soak up the atmosphere.
+With stunning mountain ranges, endless opportunities for adventure, and fascinating history, Peru is a Latin American country you could explore for months.
+Even if you only have a couple of weeks, it’s well worth heading here to soak up the atmosphere.

-You can get your adrenaline rush simply from trying to navigate the traffic in Lima but you might prefer to get it from the paragliding, bike trails and zip-lining on offer in the mountains and beaches.
+You can get your adrenaline rush from merely trying to navigate the traffic in Lima, but you might prefer to get it from the paragliding, bike trails, and zip-lining on offer in the mountains and beaches.

 Even if you prefer to avoid extreme sports, you can experience just as much adventure on a trek to ancient ruins to see the sunrise or at one of Peru’s many festivals.
 These festivals demonstrate in the most fun way possible how close the country still is to its cultural heritage.

 So, in between eating, what are the best things to do in Peru?
 Let’s have a look!

-The opportunity to stay in a gorgeous lodge in the midst of the Amazon jungle is one of the most special things to do in Peru.
-After 45 minute boat trip up the river and a 10 minute walk you’ll arrive at Posada Amazonas where you’ll get closer to nature than you could ever imagine.
+The opportunity to stay in a gorgeous lodge amid the Amazon jungle is one of the most extraordinary things to do in Peru.
+After 45-minute boat trip up the river and a 10-minute walk, you’ll arrive at Posada Amazonas where you’ll get closer to nature than you could ever imagine.

 How is this achieved?
 Well, aside from the all-natural build of the lodge, your room only has three walls – the fourth side overlooks the jungle.
-Don’t worry, it’s totally safe; and the sounds of forest life are actually very soothing.
+Don’t worry, it’s totally safe; and the sounds of forest life are very soothing.
 During the day you can relax in the natural surroundings or try your hand at Piraña fishing.

 Believed by the Andeans to be the birthplace of the sun, the highest body of water in the world that you can sail on is a must-do on any trip to Peru.
-190 km by 80 km, Lake Titicaca is enthralling; the vast expanse of deep blue water seems to hold centuries of secrets and it is still home to many traditional communities.
+190 km by 80 km, Lake Titicaca is enthralling; the vast expanse of deep blue water seems to hold centuries of secrets, and it is still home to many traditional communities.

 You can take boat tours around the lake and its islands and still see less than a fifth of this space!
-A popular place to go is Taquile Island, recognised by UNESCO for intangible cultural heritage, where textiles are produced and all men knit garments for their wives (not bad, huh, ladies?).
+A popular place to go is Taquile Island, recognized by UNESCO for intangible cultural heritage, where textiles are produced, and all men knit garments for their wives (not bad, huh, ladies?).

 We’re not going to lie, getting around countries in Latin America isn’t always the easiest, which is why booking a pass on this hop-on, hop-off bus service is one of the best things to do in Peru to simply make your life easier.
 There’s no shame in doing this, by the way – authentic travel doesn’t have to mean nightmare journeys and getting lost on the way to bus stations!